Signed in as:

 Clinician

-After a decade of teaching writing at USC in Los Angeles, I moved to Santa Barbara, where I am now immersed in pursuing my master's degree in counseling psychology and my Licensed Marriage & Family Therapist licensure at Pacifica Graduate Institute.
+After a decade of teaching writing at USC in Los Angeles, I moved to Santa Barbara, where I pursued Clinical Psychology at Pacifica Graduate Institute.
+I graduated with a Depth Psychology Emphasis and now en route to clinical licensure.
 As a writer and novelist, I believe in the healing power of story, metaphor, and image.
 I am passionate about companioning others in the therapeutic space as they seek meaning, grow as individuals, and tune into the voice of soul.
 I am interested in working with women in transition, women experiencing infertility, young adults in transition, and couples.

 Clinician